Meetup: The Good, the Bad, and the Policy

 Meetup Is Expensive

-Any organizer of a Meetup group is required to spend $10 to $19 per month, depending on the payment plan and limits on group sizes, just to keep running his/her Meetup groups.
+Any organizer of a Meetup group is required to spend US $10 to $19 per month, depending on the payment plan and limits on group sizes, just to keep running his/her Meetup groups.
 (An organizer's basic fee covers operation of up to three Meetup groups, without sundry premium services.
 There are of course variant provisions and weird angles to this, not covered here.
-The Organizer Subscription plan best suited to technical groups at this writing costs each organizer $15 per month — $180 each year4.)
+The Organizer Subscription plan best suited to technical groups at this writing costs each organizer US $15 per month — US $180 each year4.)

 While grateful to the generous people willing to shell out this ongoing money, I personally think they're a bit mad, albeit gloriously so, as the functionality they're using with Meetup, Inc.'s help is accessible without Meetup, Inc. to any very modestly technical Linux or BSD person for free with a fixed IP address, open-source software, and a 20-year-old throwaway machine — by simply creating and maintaining a Web site and mailing lists, which honestly isn't brain-surgery (but without the everyone's-on-Meetup.com network effect, of course).